jordanbethea13/HOTPulse/HOTPulse-LabManual.md

   <img src="https://i.ibb.co/k4ZX07K/loginicon.png" alt="Tableau Cloud Login" width="25%" />
 </p>

 **Tableau Cloud Credentials** can be found in the Lab Manual attached to your Virtual Machine.
-We can not supply a username/password in Github.
+We can not supply a username/password in Github, or in a PDF.
 If you need credentials or can not find yours please raise your hand for assistance from the RA's.

 Once you click into the Tableau Cloud Login shortcut you will be met with a login screen.
 Please enter your assigned username.
 <p align="left">